MMPI-2 The Minnesota Report™: Reports for Forensic Settings

 Report Options: Adult Clinical, Revised Personnel

-Based on thousands of cases collected from forensic settings, the MMPI-2 forensic reports help provide a strong empirical foundation for clinicians' expert opinions and increase their confidence in preparing testimony.
+Based on thousands of cases collected from forensic settings, the MMPI-2 Reports for Forensic Settings help provide a strong empirical foundation for clinicians' expert opinions and increase their confidence in preparing testimony.
 The reports build on the MMPI-2 test's reputation as the most widely used assessment in forensic situations.

 Users & Applications

-This report series is customized for six forensic settings.
+This report series is customized for six forensic settings: Child Custody, Personal Injury, Personal Injury (Neurological), Pre-trial Criminal, General Corrections, Competency/Commitment.
 Each of the reports provides an objective narrative assessment of a client's responses and compares the profile data to data from setting-specific research samples.

 Features & Benefits